barricklab/breseq/src/doc/methods.rst

 How this model is specified depends on the mode:

 #.
 In CONSENSUS mode, only the raw frequency predicted from the read counts of the major and variant allele is tested.
 So if there are
 #.
-IN POLYMORPHISM mode, the maximum likelihood allele frequency (taking into account bases observed in the pileup and their quality scores) is found with a precision (at :option:`--polymorphism-precision` resolution, DEFAULT = 0.000001).
+IN POLYMORPHISM mode, the maximum likelihood allele frequency (taking into account bases observed in the pileup and their quality scores) is found with a precision of 0.000001.

 |breseq| then tests the statistical support for the model having only one reference base in the sequenced sample versus the model with one additional free parameter consisting of mixture of two alleles using a likelihood-ratio test.
 That is, twice the natural logarithm of the probability of the mixture model divided by the probability of the one-base model is compared to a chi-squared distribution with 1 degree of freedom.